gabekramirez/Game-Dev-Club-Club-Bot/README.md

 npm install
 ```

-> **NOTE:** Whenever you pull changes from GitHub, it is good to run `npm install` again in case any dependencies have changed
+> **Tip:** Whenever you pull changes from GitHub, it is good to run `npm install` again in case any dependencies have changed

 ### 3. Create Cloudflare Worker